When should I start working on an application?

 Check for spelling and grammar errors.
 Then, you and your sponsor and any other readers should check for inconsistencies.
 These can arise when the student and sponsor write different sections, or when a research proposal has been through revisions or has been edited by several people.
 Check especially numbers and descriptions.
 For example: drugs used or dosages; numbers of animals; or descriptions for the minority populations to be studied.
 Check both within and between various sections of the proposal, including those written by the student or by other parties and the appendix.
 It is a good idea to have all readers cross-check the tables and graphs and any other figures to make certain that an incomplete or misleading picture could not arise from these comparisons.
-Readers should also check the research proposal section to make sure that you have isolated the variables of interest and that your research design will have sufficient power.

 How closely should my sponsor review my proposal before I submit it?